Get insider access

 Compared To Other Headphones

 The JBL Tune 760NC are mid-range wireless headphones with an active noise cancelling (ANC) system.
-Unlike the JBL Tune 660NC Wireless, they have an over-ear design, which offers better noise isolation performance, a more comfortable fit, and less leakage.
-Other similarly designed over-ears from this manufacturer, like the JBL Live 660NC Wireless, offer companion app access.
-Their ANC is pretty middle of the road, though, so if you're looking for a pair of over-ears with a better noise isolation performance, it's worth considering the Anker Soundcore Space Q45 Wireless instead.
+Unlike the JBL Tune 660NC Wireless, they have an over-ear design, which offers a more comfortable fit.
+As a step below the JBL Tune 770NC Wireless, the Tune 760NC are more stripped back and lack app support and EQ, though their ANC isn't too dissimilar.
+Other similarly designed over-ears from this manufacturer, like the JBL Live 660NC Wireless, offer companion app access and superior noise isolation performance.
+Their ANC is pretty poor, though, so if you're looking for a pair of over-ears with a better noise isolation performance, it's worth considering the Anker Soundcore Space Q45 Wireless instead.

 See our recommendations for the best wireless Bluetooth headphones, the best noise cancelling headphones, and the best JBL headphones.